Today we welcome back Scott Summers with his advice on maintaining productivity in 2020.

 In a professional and personal (peacetime) setting, our collective, sustained stress hasn’t been greater for a generation.
 Many people are fearful of losing their livelihoods and even more people have had their household income significantly reduced.
 While many can function normally, beneath the surface, stress is almost certainly affecting people's moods and health.
-Not everyone will be consciously aware of it, but they can’t help but be affected by it, and this is going to affect productivity.
+Not everyone will be consciously aware of it, but they can’t help being affected by it, and this is going to affect productivity.

-I’m aware that I will also be experiencing this, and my tolerance, ability to think clearly and personal performance is affected.
+I’m aware that I will also be experiencing this, my tolerance, ability to think clearly and personal performance is affected.
 Pushing against these natural and normal reactions will only exacerbate the problem, so I try to be mindful of my own, my peers, and my team’s emotions more than ever.
-It's easy to pay lip service to this but very difficult to apply, and I need to take more time out of my day to meditate on these things.
+It's easy to pay lip service to this but very difficult to apply and I need to take more time out of my day to meditate on these things.

-Lead don’t Manage
+Lead don’t manage

-Except in the rare circumstance where someone is underperforming, I’ve found (and I’m certainly not breaking any new ground here) micromanaging doesn’t get the best from people - the destruction of autonomy de-motivates and limits performance.
+Except in the rare circumstance where someone is underperforming, I’ve found (and I’m certainly not breaking any new ground here) micromanaging doesn’t get the best from people - the destruction of autonomy demotivates and limits performance.
 Worse still, it builds resentment and breaks trust.
 I always try to give my team the flexibility they need to manage their personal and professional lives.

 With kids at home, couples/individuals living and working in the same space, personal relationships strained (the list could go on and on), I’m conscious that this is more important than ever before.
 When we look at the testing hierarchy, a Test Manager title is a more senior role than a Test Lead.
 These titles have always jarred with me because good leadership is far more difficult than good management.
-Good communication, creative problem solving, motivation, and listening skills are hard to master but essential for leadership.
+Good communication, creative problem solving, motivation and listening skills are hard to master but essential for leadership.

 The Covid response provides a perfect example of this.
 Governments worldwide have struggled to lead their people and have needed to manage them.
 Poor communication (long and boring speeches rather than short, resonating pitches), conflicting messages, confusing rules, not leading by example, perceived illogical decisions, lack of transparency, lack of trust and lack of flexibility have resulted in a situation where laws and regulations to force the populous to behave in a certain way are necessary.
 Conversely, good leadership results in people willingly doing what’s needed to achieve a shared goal without coercion or mandates.
 It’s quite obvious to me that we are being managed by politicians and leadership has gone out the window.
 Don’t make this mistake in your professional life.